janderson4671/svelte-pilot/README.md

 ## See information in MongoDB

-After you have submitted a couple of names and occupations you can go bach to the mongo shell and see the information there.
+After you have submitted a couple of names and occupations you can go back to the mongo shell and see the information there.
 Here is how to find that information

 ```bash
 mongosh